 Most wellness brands focus communication between the Intentional and Actionable stages; this is where money is exchanged as someone becomes a customer or patient.
 While it’s always exciting to acquire new customers, your communication shouldn’t stop there.
 This is the beginning of an impactful, transformative relationship!

-If brands do not communicate with customers while they are actively engaged with the in the product or program, drop off is the likely result.
+If brands do not communicate with customers while they are actively engaged with the product or program, drop-off is the likely result.
 This is especially true when the investment of time and money requires a substantial lifestyle change.
 Read on to learn proven techniques that help you keep your customers so you can make a deeper impact and they can enjoy better results.

 Measure Quick Wins: Provide Metrics from the Start